baezortega/baezortega.github.io/_posts/2018-10-14-hypersphere-sampling.md

 It seems that we need to sample quite a bit longer before arriving to an acceptable estimate of 𝜋!

 We have seen that the acceptance-rate problem derives from the fact that we are sampling from a distribution which does not exactly match the region we are interested in.
 Let us now turn to a different approach, where the coordinates are sampled not from a uniform distribution between –1 and 1, but from a standard Gaussian (or normal) distribution.
 We will see that, by applying a clever transformation, a vector of *D* Gaussian random numbers can be converted into a random point inside the *D*-dimensional unit hypersphere, or even on its surface.
-This method achieves perfect sampling, meaning that no samples need to be rejected.
+This method achieves rejection-free sampling, meaning that no samples ever fall outside the sphere.
 Hence, this algorithm will be free from the efficiency concerns of the previous one.

 Let us begin by sampling points as vectors of *D* independent Gaussian coordinates.
 In two dimensions, we sample two coordinates, *x* and *y*, which gives the following distribution of samples.